-- Talk to your social worker at your regional centre (KidsAbility) and ensure you have the documents and contact information to apply for the Provincial IBI program.
-A Balanced Approach is an approved DFO (Direct Funding Option) provider for the provincial IBI program.
+- Talk to your social worker at your regional centre (KidsAbility) and ensure you have the documents and contact information to apply for the Ontario Autism Program (OAP).
+A Balanced Approach is an approved (OAP) Ontario Autism Program direct funding option.

 - If you choose to start therapy while your child is on the waiting list contact local service agencies, clubs and churches in your area to access funding for your program.
-A potential funding agency is: President’s Choice Children’s Charity
+Potential funding agencies are: https://www.eafwr.on.ca/ and President’s Choice Children’s Charity

 - Contact our office to set up the intake assessment to find out what services may be best suited for your child.